GHF has an annual grantmaking process.

 Click here or go to the Community Rooms Tab to learn more.

-Interested in learning more about governance and best practices for nonprofits or cultural competencies and socioeconomics?
+Interested in learning more about governance and best practices for nonprofits?
 Click here or visit the Training & Resources Tab.

 What makes a healthy community?
 At Georgetown Health Foundation, we believe good health in our community depends on our heads and hearts – which is what we’re putting to work for our Georgetown neighbors.
 We’re using our heads to conduct and analyze research about our community’s health.

 Georgetown Health Foundation’s multi-faceted philanthropy is grounded in our rich history of relationship-building.
 We leverage our resources to generate and accelerate positive change in our community’s health through programs and connections.

 Georgetown Health Foundation supports nonprofit organizations offering a range of safety net services, from primary health care to emergency shelter through our grantmaking.